Delta Characters and Crystalline Cohomology: Shifted Witt Vectors

 \section{Shifted Witt Vectors}

-In this section we construct the general {\it $m$-shifted $\pi$-typical Witt vectors} and describe its properties.
-Note that the `$(-1)$-shifted' Witt vectors are the usual $\pi$-typical Witt vectors.
-Given an $R$-algebra $B$, for a fixed $m$ we define the set
+In this section we construct the general $m$-shifted $\pi$-typical Witt vectors and describe its properties.
+Note that the `$(-1)$-shifted' Witt vectors are the usual $\pi$-typical Witt vectors. \cblu{ For all $n$, let $W_n(B)$ be the $\pi$-typical Witt vectors of length $n+1$ (for details the reader may see \cite{BS_b}\cite{drin76}\cite{Lars}).
+For any $m,n \geq 0$, the $R$-algebra restriction map $T: W_{m+n}(B) \map W_m(B)$ is given by